oyvinrog/SQLShell/README.md

 **Ways to contribute:**
 - 🐛 Report bugs and issues
-- 💡 Suggest new features
+- 💡 Suggest new AI features
 - 📖 Improve documentation
 - 🔧 Submit pull requests
 - ⭐ Star the repo to show support